kpine/zwave-js-server-docker/README.md

     kpine/zwave-js-server:latest
 ```

 In the example, we returned to mapping the host USB path to `/dev/zwave`, and also configured the cgroup rule to allow read-modify-write access to devices with major number 166, i.e. the controller.
 The device mapping is still required at container creation time.
 To complete this, we need a udev script that runs anytime the stick is plugged in and re-creates the `/dev/zwave` device inside the container.
-This script is the bare minumum; you may want to customize it or make it more robust.
+This script is the bare minimum; you may want to customize it or make it more robust.

 ```text
 $ cat << EOF | sudo tee /etc/udev/rules.d